 Most new graduates are employed by consultants (who design and manage), contractors (who build and maintain), or central, regional, and local government (who develop policy and manage the infrastructure of countries, cities, and communities).
 These jobs often involve flexible work, challenging problems, and attractive salaries, along with many international opportunities in a diverse range of fields.

-Many civil engineers become experts in specialised fields to tackle the demand for climate-resilient infrastructure and support a future global population of 9 billion people.
-Expert areas include structural, water, geotechnical, transportation, fire, and environmental engineering; and construction management.
+Many civil engineers become experts in specialised fields to tackle the demand for climate-resilient infrastructure and support a future global population of 10 billion people.
+Expert areas include structural, water, geotechnical, transportation, fire, environmental, civil systems, and construction.

 Find out more about what you can do with a degree in Civil Engineering.